-Dutch contractor, Koole was able to use McGrath Group’s wharf facilities in Barking to transport over 2000 tonnes of waste to enhance the environmental credentials of a demolition project in Purfleet.
+Dutch contractor, Koole was able to use McGrath Group’s wharf waste facilities in Barking to transport over 2000 tonnes of waste to enhance the environmental credentials of a demolition project in Purfleet.

 The arisings were transported safely and sustainably eight miles upstream on barges which replaced over 100 vehicle journeys.
 The McGrath Group has two purpose-built waste Wharf’s at Barking Creek, situated just six miles from Central London and licensed by the Department of Transport.